• Home

 Now pour some olive oil through the food processor feeding tube until everything is smooth and green.
 You’ve made pesto!

 Now all you need to do is put this scrumptiousness together!
 Pour the drained pasta into a bowl, add the corn and the mozzarella and give it all a good toss.
-Add the pesto a spoonful at a time, tasting as you go, until it is as pesto-y as you like it.
-That’s a personal preference.
-(I like super-pesto-y!)

-Drizzle in a little of that magical salty pasta water until you have a light sauce, and now all you need to do is dish it up and garnish it with a little more parmesan cheese, some basil leaves and a some fresh pepper.
+STEP 4: Drizzle in a little of that magical salty pasta water until you have a light sauce, and now all you need to do is dish it up and garnish it with a little more parmesan cheese, some basil leaves and a some fresh pepper.

-plate of pesto pasta with fresh corn and mozzarella
+Plate of pesto pasta with fresh corn and mozzarella.

 I mean, who could resist a plateful of this summer deliciousness?
 I ask you.
 Go use that basil and corn!
 I’ll be right there with you.